larsxschneider/git/.github/CONTRIBUTING.md

 ## Contributing to Git

 Thanks for taking the time to contribute to Git!
-Please be advised, that the Git community does not use github.com for their contributions.
-Instead, we use a mailing list (git@vger.kernel.org) for code submissions, code reviews, and bug reports.
+Please be advised that the Git community does not use github.com for their contributions.
+Instead, we use a [mailing list](https://git-scm.com/community/) for code submissions, code reviews, and bug reports.

 Nevertheless, you can use [submitGit](http://submitgit.herokuapp.com/) to